graysoncroom/daily-health-check/README.md

 # daily-health-check
 A simple python script made in an attempt to automate an annoying daily COVID-19 survey.

+This script uses a library called splinter to run and manage a browser (typically headless) via python.

+To install splinter, make sure you have pip and run: `pip install splinter`

+Note that this may require admin level privileges as it installs the library globally.

 In this same directory you must have two files:

 1) utd_email_and_pass.txt